 How to set up Dutch BV company

-- A share capital deposit, with a minimum of €1
+- A minimum share capital of €1

 - Theshareholders are registered in the Dutch company register

 Amendments to the Dutch Company Law have made it much simpler to incorporate a Netherlands BV, reducing the cost of a company formation in Holland greatly.

-Requirements for opening a Dutch BV
+Requirements to set up Dutch BV

 To set up Dutch BV, the Dutch Limited may have founding members which are (foreign) companies or individuals.
-The Dutch Company Law allows the BV to be formed with one or more director(s) who may be the shareholder(s) as well.
+The Dutch Company Law allows the newly set up Netherlands BV to be formed with one or more director(s) who may be the shareholder(s) as well.
 The main advantage of a Dutch BV company, as opposed to the Dutch NV company, is the minimum share capital of €1.
 Most entrepreneurs opt for a share capital of €100 of €1.
 (100 shares of €0,01 or €1)

 The main steps of registering a Dutch BV